Build a National Cancer Data Ecosystem

 NCI Genomics Evidence Neoplasia Information Exchange (GENIE) Supplements

-NCI is promoting genomic and clinical data sharing by Cancer Centers through supplements to Cancer Centers that are part of the GENIE consortium.
-The American Association for Cancer Research (AACR) GENIE (Genomics Evidence Neoplasia Information Exchange) program, which includes NCI-supported Cancer Centers, is working to link genomic data with clinical outcomes from thousands of cancer patients.
+NCI is promoting genomic and clinical data sharing by cancer centers through supplements to those that are part of the GENIE consortium.
+The American Association for Cancer Research (AACR) Project GENIE (Genomics Evidence Neoplasia Information Exchange), which includes NCI-Designated Cancer Centers , is working to link genomic data with clinical outcomes from thousands of cancer patients.
 The program is also establishing standards for collecting and integrating clinical data from cancer patients.
+Through these supplements, GENIE genomic and clinical data will be shared with the GDC to further increase access to this information with researchers outside the GENIE consortium.

 Cancer Data Ecosystem Projects Awarded Cancer Moonshot Funding